Bilinear forms with trace functions: Ubiquity of sheaves

 The results of Katz and Tiep are in fact much more precise, both determining exactly the geometric monodromy groups in many cases, and handling small characteristic situations.
 However, we are essentially interested in applications where $q$ will be large (tending to infinity), so we did not attempt to summarize all known results.

 Nevertheless, we discuss briefly the exceptional cases $r\in\{4,8,9\}$ since these may occur naturally.
-From the combination of several results of Katz~\cite{ESDE}, namely Theorem 8.8.1, Theorem 8.8.2, Theorem 8.11.2 and Corollary 8.11.2.1, Theorem 8.11.3, Theorem 10.1.3, Theorem 10.7.1, Theorem 10.8.1 and Theorem 10.9.1 from loc. cit., one obtains the following:
+From the combination of several results of Katz~\cite{ESDE}, namely Theorem 8.8.1, Theorem 8.8.2, Theorem 8.11.2 and Corollary 8.11.2.1, Theorem 8.11.3, Lemma 8.11.6, Theorem 10.8.1 and Theorem 10.9.1 from loc. cit., one obtains the following:

 \begin{theorem} Suppose that $r\in\{4,8,9\}$, that $r>t$ and that $(\bfchi,\bfrho)$ is primitive.
 Let $\mcF$ be as in Theorem \ref{gallanthypergeneric}.